AmadeusITGroup/otter/docs/api-sdk/COMPOSITION_INHERITANCE.md

 }
 ```

+> [!NOTE]
-> **Note**: The discriminator needs to be of enum type as the string format would be too generic to map the accepted
+> The discriminator needs to be of enum type as the string format would be too generic to map the accepted
 > value to the supported models.

 ## Union Type

 The oneOf schema is also supported and is handled as an union type.

 Instead of considering a generic Pet model and its two children Cat and Dog, let's consider instead that a Pet can be
 either a Cat or a Dog.

 This time, the specification will be as follows: